 If you are currently in your first job as a computer programmer and your career goal is to take a higher position in the same field, set short-term goals to help you achieve your larger goal within a reasonable timeframe.

-If you later find that your goal is unattainable because you have not enough experience, set a new short-term goal – acquiring a specific number of years of professional experience in your current position.
+If you later find that your goal is unattainable because you lack enough experience, set a new short-term goal—acquiring a specific number of years of professional experience in your current position.

 4. Your goal must be relevant

-Your short-term goals must be in tune with your work values and your long-term career goal.
+Your short-term goals must align with your work values and long-term career goals.
 Every specific goal should be meaningful to you and move you closer to the professional you want to be.

 To make sure that you have a relevant career goal, answer the questions: